vistec-AI/crfcut/journal.md

 * L1 regularization of 1
 * Predict end of sentence (space) instead of beginning of sentence
 * Custom POS - only faster convergence
+* Try with ORCHID to compare performance more fairly - 87% vs 95% SOTA